minio/mc/docs/minio-client-complete-guide.md

   mc watch [FLAGS] PATH

 FLAGS:
-  --events value                   Filter specific types of events.
-Defaults to all events by default. (default: "put,delete,get")
-  --prefix value                   Filter events for a prefix.
-  --suffix value                   Filter events for a suffix.
-  --recursive                      Recursively watch for events.
+  --events value                   filter specific types of events, defaults to all events (default: "put,delete,get") --prefix value                   filter events for a prefix --suffix value                   filter events for a suffix --recursive                      recursively watch for events --help, -h                       show help
-  --help, -h                       Show help.
 ```

 *Example: Watch for all events on object storage*